EthicApp-Development/ethicapp-main/INSTALL.md

     ```

 3. Test the image to ensure its proper functionality and REMOVE the secret files containing sensible information and auto generated files BEFORE committing.
+     - RECOMMENDATION: Due to the fact that in the "docker-compose.yml" file a volume is mounted for ease of development.
+It is recommended to remove this mount previous to the renewal of the DockerHub image to reduce the risk of pushing unnecessary file within the image.
+By removing the mount it ensures that the image only has the files that are copied to it (by the COPY function in "Ethicapp/Dockerfile").
+     - RECOMMENDATION: Comment the CMD actions within "Ethicapp/DockerFile" to ensure the npm install is not run and thus unnecessary files such as "node_modules" and "package-lock.json" are not added to the image, thus not being added to DockerHub.

 4. Commit the ethicapp/node image: